How can you benefit from digital textile printing to enable fast-fashion manufacturing and provide new standards of production efficiency?

-What is fast-fashion?
+What is fast-fashion manufacturing?

-Back in the days, brands hired trend watchers to predict what people would want to buy next season.
+Back in the day, brands hired trend watchers to predict what people would want to buy next season.
 Based on their conclusions, the new collection was designed.
-Out of hundreds of designs they had to select which ones have to go into production and with what quantities.
+Out of hundreds of designs, they had to select which ones have to go into production and with what quantities.
 Although this tactic can be very successful, there was always a large margin of error.
 To still be able to sell the clothes that weren’t as popular, brands gave their customers a discount on the clothing, also known as the sale.

 This new method stimulates brands to speed up their distribution model significantly.
-To keep up with the fast-fashion trend, brands don’t have to decide which design to produce.
+To keep up with the fast-fashion manufacturing trend, brands don’t have to decide which design to produce.
 They simply produce smaller amounts of each design and rapidly produce more of it when a certain piece of clothing is selling very well.
 That way, brands can more easily respond to the market’s needs and make sure they are not left with large amounts of unsellable clothing at the end of the season.

 The fast-fashion trend, however, does not only require a new distribution model from fashion brands.
-It also requires the textile printing industry to speed up their production process.
+It also requires the textile printing industry to speed up its production process.
 Fast-fashion manufacturing, therefore, requires a very fast printing technique.

 When brands notice that a certain piece of clothing is selling well and they rapidly want to restock, they need a printing partner who can deliver them the printed fabric in a very short time frame.
 What printing technique enables textile printers to keep up with this new distribution model and start with fast-fashion manufacturing?

 Which printing technique best facilitates fast-fashion manufacturing: conventional or digital textile printing?
 To make a comparison, first, we need to know exactly what printing specifications fast-fashion manufacturing requires.